yshmarov/yshmarov.github.io/_posts/2021-02-22-ruby-on-rails-polymorphic-comments.md

 In `comments_controller` you have to update the action `set_commentable` with each model that you want to make commentable.
 This is better than creating a separate `comments_controller` for each commentable model.

-To add polymorphic to one more model, repeat `step 2` by replacing the word `lesson` with whatever model you want.
+To add polymorphic to one more model, repeat `step 2` by replacing the word `post` with whatever model you want.

 # Bonus: Save which user created a comment